An Efficient and Flexible Spike Train Model via Empirical Bayes: Proposed Method For `` "

+Here $\bm{\omega}$ is the vector of coupling weights, which captures how the input neurons affect the spiking behaviour of the output neurons.
+Positive or negative weights represent the excitatory or inhibitory effects on the output neurons.
+As biological neural networks usually have sparse topology, most weights are zero or closed to zero\cite{pessoa2014understanding}.

-In order to calculate the prior mean, we use a GLM as a predictor.
-The GLM is formed from a given vector of input regressors, $\bm{x}_{i}$, typically spike counts from other neurons, and a vector of weights, $\bm{\omega}$, which capture the directed effect of the neural population on the target neuron.
-As we are using the Beta distribution as the prior for $\theta_{i}$, it is not only reasonable but also necessary to scale the underlying firing probability between 0 and 1 via a link function.
-However, we do not want to constrain the link function to be a fixed form, hence, we select a family of link functions governed by a hyperparameter, $\gamma$.
-Thus, the prior mean becomes
+Usually, the link function $g(\cdot)$ is predefined using a specific form such as $log$, $logit$, $probit$, $identity$, and $log-log$~\cite{nelder1972generalized}.
+However, we do not want to constrain the link function to be a fixed form.
+Hence, we propose a family of link functions governed by a hyperparameter, $\bm{\gamma}$, such that,

-The hyperparameter $\gamma$, is a flexible parameter which determines the specific form of the link function, $g(\cdot)$.
-We select this link family in particular as it can represent many widely used link functions, for instance, the logit function when $\gamma=1$.
-It also constrains the prior mean, modeled as the mean value of the firing probability, to $\mu_{i} > 0$.
-The exact form of the hyperparameter, $\gamma$, is estimated directly from the data, therefore ensuring the flexibility of the nonlinear transformation of the regressors.
+We design this link family with three considerations: (1) it can represent many widely used link functions.
+For instance, the $logit$ function when $\bm{\gamma}=1$, the complementary $log-log$ link function when $\bm{\gamma} \approx 0$; (2) It should constrain the prior mean, modeled as the mean value of the probability parameter, to $\mu_{i} > 0$ and (3) it can be inverted to provide gradients for the hyperparameters $\bm{\gamma}$ and $\bm{\omega}$ (discussed in Section~\ref{ssec:Optimization}) easily.
+Note that the hyperparameter $\bm{\gamma}$, is a flexible parameter which determines the specific form of the link function, $g(\cdot)$, therefore ensuring the flexibility of the nonlinear transformation from the regressors to the output.
+Denoting the inverse link function by $g^{-1}\left(\bm{x}_{i-1}^\top\bm{\omega}, \bm{\gamma} \right)$, the prior mean becomes